-The TAA provides the administrative framework for a number of taxation Acts administered by the Commissioner, including the Pay-roll Tax Assessment Act 2002, the Land Tax Assessment Act 2002 ("LTAA"), the Duties Act 2008 and the Stamp Act 1921.
+The TAA provides the administrative framework for a number of taxation Acts administered by the Commissioner, including the Pay-roll Tax Assessment Act 2002, the Betting Tax Assessment Act 2018, the Land Tax Assessment Act 2002 (LTAA), the Duties Act 2008 and the Stamp Act 1921.
 Matters covered by the TAA include the issue of assessments and the imposition of penalty tax.